giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 ## Single sign-on requirements {#sso-requirements}

-Giant Swarm assists all customers with setting up single sign-on (SSO) for the management API.
+Giant Swarm assists all customers with setting up single sign-on (SSO) for the Management API.
 During that process, we make sure that these requirements are met:

 - As a customer, you need to decide on an **identity provider** to use.
 Most enterprise-grade organizations have a solution already in place.
-Since we use [Dex](https://github.com/dexidp/dex) as a connector between the management API and your identity provider, we can support a variety of common standards like OpenID Connect (OIDC) and LDAP.
+Since we use [Dex](https://github.com/dexidp/dex) as a connector between the Management API and your identity provider, we can support a variety of common standards like OpenID Connect (OIDC) and LDAP.

     For cases where no suitable identity provider is available, or not yet available, we recommend to use Github, where an organization and teams can be set up and managed easily.

 - Your identity provider must define a **group to be considered as admins** for the Giant Swarm installation.
-All members of this group automatically get administrative permissions when authenticating with the management API.
+All members of this group automatically get administrative permissions when authenticating with the Management API.

 - TODO: email claim.

-- All additional (non-admin) users you'll want to grant access to the management API in the future will also need to have a user account in your selected identity provider.
+- All additional (non-admin) users you'll want to grant access to the Management API in the future will also need to have a user account in your selected identity provider.

 ## Technical details {#technical-details}